twaclaw/pi-k8s/README.md

 $ ansible-playbook playbooks/enable_mem_control_group.yml -i inventory.cfg  --user macondo --ask-become-pass
 ```

 Nodes must be able to talk to each other, so let's do the appropriate introductions (I'm not quite positive though whether this step is necessary).
-The following command appends the IP addresses of all nodes in the `/etc/hosts` file of each node:
+The following command appends the IP addresses of all nodes in the `/etc/hosts` file of each node.
+Edit [append_k8s_hostnames.yml](./tasks/append_k8s_hostnames.yml) and run:

 ```console
 $ ansible-playbook playbooks/append_k8s_hostnames.yml -i inventory.cfg  --user macondo --ask-become-pass -e ansible_hostname